-We have a couple of exciting openings to work with us on state-of-the-art imaging approaches in the newly opened Living Systems Institute.
-The new institute provides an exciting interdisciplinary environment bringing together leaders in Biology, Physics, Medicine and Mathematics.
-Check it out.
+We currently have two fully funded PhD openings to work with us on state-of-the-art imaging approaches in the Living Systems Institute.
+The LSI provides an exciting interdisciplinary environment bringing together leaders in Biology, Physics, Medicine and Mathematics.

 Our laboratory is based at the Living Systems Institute at the University of Exeter.
 We use advanced imaging approaches to address a variety of biophysical questions.
 Imaging in general, and fluorescence imaging in particular, is playing an increasingly important role in Biophysics and Biology.
 Our ability to come up with mechanistic descriptions of living systems depends to a large extent on our ability to see the components of a cell, an organism, etc. Our laboratory therefore applies and develops state-of-the-art microscopy methods to improve our understanding of the world around us.